cumbof/chopin2/README.md

 --dataset           -- Path to the dataset file --fieldsep          -- Field separator (default ",") --training          -- Percentage of observations that will be used to train the model.
+                       The remaining percentage will be used to test the classification model (default 80.0) --k_folds           -- Number of folds for cross validation.
+                       Cross validate HD models if --k_folds greater than 1 --auto_folds        -- Automatically estimate the number of folds for cross validation.
-                       The remaining percentage will be used to test the classification model (default 80) --seed              -- Seed for reproducing random sampling of the observations in the dataset and build both the training and test set (default 0) --pickle            -- Path to the pickle file.
+                       It automatically override --k_folds --seed              -- Seed for reproducing random sampling of the observations in the dataset and build both the training and test set (default 0) --pickle            -- Path to the pickle file.
 If specified, "--dataset", "--fieldsep", and "--training" parameters are not used